-Caesar Creek Lake Wildlife Area webpage
+Caesar Creek Lake Wildlife Area

-Caesar Creek Lake Wildlife Area map
+About Caesar Creek Lake Wildlife Area

 Caesar Creek Lake Wildlife Area is located in southwestern Ohio, at the junction of Clinton, Greene, and Warren counties.
 State Route 73 bisects the reservoir and crosses Corwin-New Burlington Road which provides access to the wildlife area from the south.
 Lumberton-New Burlington and Mound Roads reach the area from the southeast.
 In Greene County, Cemetery, Roxanna-New Burlington, and OH-380 provide access from the north and west.
 Clarksville and Oregonia Roads provide access from the south.